mlitwiniuk/maciej.litwiniuk.net/content/posts/2024-01-31-multiple-apps-on-one-server-using-kamal.md

   max_attempts: 10
 ```

-Note lack of traefik config here - traefik will know what to do based on label set for web server.
-All servers and accessories are added to different docker network, accessory servers expose different ports.
-We need to add one missing element though - connect traefik to new network  (here: humadroid).
+Note lack of traefik config here - traefik will know what to do based on label set for the web server.
+All servers and accessories are added to new, different docker network, accessory servers expose different ports.
+It's basically that.
+All we need to do is to add one missing element - connect traefik to the new network  (here: humadroid).
 This is done in post-deploy hook, which looks analogical to pre-deploy - put it in `.kamal/hooks/post-deploy` and don't forget to make it executable.

 ```bash
 #!/usr/bin/env bash